vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 also think it's already well-known as an idea, and compared to some of the other things written here, it may even be *overused*.
 There's a lot of existing literature on attitude of gratitude.

+## Conclusion

+Focusing on the contributions of one's sense of "entitlement" is valuable.
+It might be a worthwhile compromise that helps reduce some of the worst outcomes of having strong intense desires, without letting go of the desires and associated intense experiences themselves.
+It is worth separating a personal, emotional moralistic sense of entitlement from more abstract concepts of one's rights as understood morally, socially, and legally.
+The former is almost always a liability, while the latter may be a tool for bettering one's own condition and that of society at large.